christianalfoni/impact/docs/advanced/routing.md

 # Routing

 The term "single page application" does not mean there is necessarily only a single page or view of the application.
 It just means that there is a single HTML file that bootstraps the application on the client.
-That means you will still need a client side router to handle page transitions, use URL queries to persist state etc.
+You will still need a client side router to handle page transitions, use URL queries to persist state etc.

 There are many different client side routers and we will be using [typed-client-router](https://github.com/christianalfoni/typed-client-router) in this example.